 D. The control of expenditures by authorizing budgets.

-E members fully informed of of the Association.
+E. Keeping members fully informed of the business of the Association.

-F. The causing of audits to be made from time to time as necessary or required by the Rural Utilities Service .
-(USDA) (NMDFA)
+F. The causing of audits to be made from time to time as necessary or required by the Audit Act 12-6-1 to 12-6-14 NMSA 1978 to include all US Federal and State of New Mexico entities.

-G. The evaluation of the requirements of members and promoting fair, adequate, and reasonable Association regulations.
+G. The evaluation of the requirements of members and promoting fair, adequate, and reasonable Association’s Rules and Regulations.

-H. The prescribing of the form off Membership Certificates.
+H. The prescribing of the form of Membership Certificates.

-I. The establishing of water and/or sewer if such service is available by the Association,,charges and the levying of assessments and the enforcement and collection thereof, in accordance with the provisions of these bylaws, equitable uniform rules and regulations and the Laws of the State of New Mexico.
+I. The establishing of water and/or sewer, if such service is available by the Association.
+Establish charges and the levying of assessments and the enforcement and collection thereof, in accordance with the provisions of these bylaws, Rules and Regulations and the Laws of the State of New Mexico.

 J. A Board member shall serve as an ex-officio member of any standing or ad-hoc committee.